FelipeFTN/Emoji-Copy/README.md

 #### Recommended:

-The easiest way to install it is directly from Gnome Extensions: [emoji-copy](https://extensions.gnome.org/extension/1162/emoji-copy/).<br>
+The easiest way to install it is directly from Gnome Extensions: [emoji-copy](https://extensions.gnome.org/extension/6242/emoji-copy/).<br>
-_emoji-copy extension review in progress..._

-#### Native packages
+#### Native packages:

 Work in progress...
+> We need to publish this project to most known package managers, like AUR, Fedora and so on.

 <!-- - [`gnome-shell-extension-emoji-selector` (**Fedora**)](https://src.fedoraproject.org/rpms/gnome-shell-extension-emoji-selector) -->
 <!-- - `gnome-shell-emoji-selector` (**nixOS**) -->